hadenyoyo/GoPomo/README.md

 `-c or -confirm`
 Sets the confirm before starting next phase option (default false)

+`-q or -quiet`
+Disables notifications on phase completion (default false)

 `-l or -loops <int>`
 Sets the number of of work sessions before long break should start (default 3)